abinit/abinit/doc/tutorial/eph4isotc.md

 ## Notes on the MPI parallelism

-EPH calculations done with [[eph_task]] = 1 support 5 different levels of MPI parallelism and the number of MPI processes for each level can be specified via [[eph_np_pqbks]].
+EPH calculations done with [[eph_task]] = 1 support 4 different levels of MPI parallelism and the number of MPI processes for each level can be specified via [[eph_np_pqbks]].
+Note that we wrote 4 instead of 5 because for isotropic $T_c$ calculations **band parallelism is not supported**, only atomic perturbations, $\qq$-points, $\kk$-points and spins.

-This variable is optional in the sense that whatever number of MPI processes you use, EPH will try to select a reasonable distribution of the workload.
+The [[eph_np_pqbks]] variable is optional in the sense that whatever number of MPI processes you use, the EPH code is able to parallelize the calculation by distributing over $\kk$-points and spins (if any).
-The distribution, however, may not be optimal as EPH tries to minimize memory requirements by focusing on the perturbation/k-point parallelism.
+This distribution, however, may not be optimal especially if you have lots of CPUs available. or if you need to decrease the memory per CPU.

-As usual, MPI algorithms are quite efficient if the distribution of the workload is done at a very high-level.
+The code does not distribute the wavefunctions although only the states in the energy window are read and stored.

-In the case of $T_c$ calculations, the outermost loop is over the $\qq$-points in the IBZ hence the highest speedup is achieved when most of the CPUs are used for the $\qq$-point parallelism.
+In the case of $T_c$ calculations, the outermost loop is over the $\qq$-points in the IBZ hence the highest speedup is achieved when the $\qq$-point parallelism is activated.
 Note, however, that this kind of MPI distribution does not distribute the wavefunctions and the scattering potentials.